 Females are the main recipients of specialist homelessness services

 The AIHW receives and aggregates data from around 1,600 specialist homelessness services agencies across Australia on a monthly basis.
-This site presents monthly data on the number of clients supported throughout each month since January 2018, by state, age and sex, plus some specific target groups and the reasons clients sought assistance.
+This site presents monthly data on the number of clients supported throughout each month since July 2017, by state, age and sex.
+Additional breakdowns by specific target groups, the reasons clients sought assistance, homelessness status, clients receiving financial support for short-term accommodation and nights in short-term accommodation are also included.

 The data visualisation shows an interactive display with charts of monthly counts of clients by state and sex, separate charts for certain client groups, a population pyramid showing age and sex distributions for a selected time period and also counts of clients who sought services by their reason for seeking services.
 Data are available in the file available for download on this webpage.